AndrewTFesta/island_influence/README.md

 - [x] Script to restart a stat run
 - [x] Multiprocessing subpop simulations in each generation
 - [x] Combine multiple stat runs into the same plot
-- [ ] Create trajectory graph visualization tool.
+- [x] Animation to watch rollout of episode
   - Include circles around POIs to indicate observation radius.
-- [x] Animation to watch rollout of episode
 - [ ] Documentation
   - Agent types
   - Environment dynamics